lino-framework/book/docs/tutorials/polls/mysite/index.rst

     :scale: 50

-After selecting :menuselection:`Polls --> Polls` in the main menu, Lino opens that table in a **Grid Window**:
+After selecting :menuselection:`Polls --> Questions` in the main menu, Lino opens that table in a **Grid Window**:

 .. image:: polls3.jpg